 A community will make the transition easier.
 A community will give you support when a felon needs it.
-It will give a felon job leads and counseling, which could be motivation to keep going.
-Some relationships will be lost.
-It’s important for a felon to focus on the relationships that they have currently and could forge in the future.
+It will provide a felon job leads and counseling, which could be motivation to keep going.
+Some relationships will be lost throughout time.
+It’s essential for a felon to focus on the relationships that they have currently and could forge in the future.
 Also, avoid destructive and fruitless relationships with toxic people, they add unnecessary stress and do nothing to improve anyone’s life.

 Move to a Bigger City

-I’ve learned the hard way that the opportunities for felons depend on the city they live in.
+I’ve learned the hard way that the opportunities for felons depend on their city and environment.
 I returned home to Sacramento and found it difficult getting a quality job because of my criminal background and restaurant work history.
 However, when I moved to Los Angeles, I was able to cut back working in restaurants and work as a production assistant for films and background actor.
 Yes, these are low paying jobs, but with my degree, the experience I get by being on set will help me become a screenwriter in Hollywood, which is my goal.

 Dealing With Depression and Frustration

 There’s no magic pill or solution to dealing with the depression and frustration that a felon will deal with when they come home.
 The trick for felons is to understand that they have done everything in their power, legally, to put themselves in the best position possible.
-Everything just has to work itself out.
+Everything has to work itself out.
 I understand the frustration of waiting for everything to work itself out.
-However, I remind myself that if there was a better idea, I would do it.
-This is why having a game plan is so important because when a felon reaches that point where they have done everything, they have to believe that what they did is sufficient and the results will come in time.
+However, I remind myself that if there were a better idea, I would do it.
+A game plan is so important because when a felon reaches that point where they have done everything, they have to believe that what they did is sufficient and the results will come in time.